 2. The problem: What problem are you helping to solve?

-Wisbech, is one of the most deprived towns in the UK, with socio-economic challenges that include; high levels of deprivation, poor educational attainment, low skill and aspiration levels, health inequalities.
-With generational challenges to engage those most vulnerable, into community-based positive activities, there continues to be a high proportion of UK residents unable to access these opportunities, and/or education/employment.
-We can help!
+Wisbech is one of the most deprived towns in the UK, with socio-economic challenges that include high levels of deprivation, poor educational attainment, low skill and aspiration levels and health inequalities.
+With generational challenges to engage those most vulnerable into education, employment or active citizenship, there are a high proportion of UK residents left alone in their homes, disengaged from services, with no future dreams.

 3. Your solution: How are you planning to solve this problem?
 Share your specific approach.